-The Define Area of Interest (DAI) command specifies a rectangular area to which the video memory scan may be restricted for purposes of reading or writing with subsequent commands (e.g. WHS, RHS, WHR, RHR, etc.).
-This area is referred to as the Area of Interest (ADI) and is defined as a rectangular area with one corner at CAP and the diagonally opposite corners at (x,y).
+The Define Area of Interest (DAI) command specifies a rectangular area to which the video memory scan may be restricted for purposes of reading or writing with the commands listed in note 2.
+This area is referred to as the Area of Interest (ADI) and is defined as a rectangular area with one corner at.
+CAP and the diagonally opposite corners at (x,y).